wail-uottawa/docker-ros-elg5228/README.md

 * In order for users to write their own ROS packages without running the risk of interfering with the pre-installed packages in this catkin workspace, it is recommended to include all user packages inside the `src` directory of the catkin workspace in a mapped directory.
 This is already setup in the provided `docker-run.sh` file (or `docker-run.bat`) through the `--volume` option of the `docker run` command.
 You just need to edit it to override the path to the local drive in there (`~/OneDrive-uOttawa/Docker-ELG5228-ROS1/course_dir`) to the one of your choice, as explained in section [Running the Image](#running-the-image).

-* To allow for more customization without having to rebuild the docker image, place the file `customization.bash` in the mapped drive in your host computer.
-At the end of file `.bashrc` in the home folder of the docker file system add the line `source [/path/to/customization.bash]`, where of course you need to replace `[/path/to/customization.bash]` with the path to the file.
-The customization inside that file will be in effect for the terminals launched from that moment on. to have them reflected in the already open terminals, run the command `source ~/.bashrc` in each of them.
+* To allow for more customization without having to rebuild the docker image, place the file `configurations.bash` in the root of the mapped drive on your host computer.
+Include any customizations needed in this file.
+The file is automatically sourced in `~/.bashrc`.
+The customization inside `configurations.bash` will be in effect for the terminals launched from that moment on.
+To have them reflected in the already open terminals, run the command `source ~/.bashrc` in each of them.

 # Installed Robots
 The image comes loaded with pre-installed ROS packages for a number of robots.